henry334/My_rpg_Pokemon-Epitech/README.md

 - Menu to manage your pokemons
 - Load/Save up to 11 games
 - 5 Pokemons with there own stats/attacks and amelioration
-- 4 Buildings (Shop, Pharmacy, Arena, Boss)
+- 5 Buildings (Shop, Pharmacy, Arena, Boss, Home)
 - 2 type of area (Map, Tunnel)
 - 3 type of Png (Trainer, Wild, Boss)
 - ...